MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-remove-personal-data.md

 ## Where is the personal data?

-It is possible for application proxy to write personal data to the following log types:
+It's possible for application proxy to write personal data to the following log types:

 - connector event logs
 - Windows event logs